rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

     LPC_GPIO0->FIOSET = 1 << 9; // Turn LED On
     LPC_GPIO0->FIOCLR = 1 << 9; // Turn LED Off
 ~~~~~~~~~~

+Each of these transactions takes a single write command, while the previous
+method had to first read the register, do a computation and write back the
+result.
+@@
+It is also important to note that a read operation on `FIOSET` connects to
+a different register than a write operation to the same memory address.
+@@
+In this case, reading from `FIOSET` will get you the current output state
+of each of the pins, regardless of their mode; whereas a write sends data
+to a seperate circuit that makes changes in a number of other registers.
+@@
+`FIOCLR` has a similar write operation, but no read operation at all instead
+^[TODO: Figure out if it returns 0s,gibberish, or a hard fault]

+`FIOMASK` serves a similar purpose, allowing you to disable various pins
+by writing ones to their respective bits.
+@@
+Disabling a pin via `FIOMASK` means that `FIOSET` and `FIOCLR` will do nothing
+to change the state of that pin, and that `FIOPIN` will always read a zero.

+## Input ##

+### Basics ###

+### Interrupts ###

+## Project : Bit Banging ##

 @>
 These seem redundant until you start looking at what happens when you